 Coat - Belgian Tervurens have an abundant double coat with a long, straight outer coat and dense undercoat.
 The fur is somewhat harsh to the touch, but not overly so.
-Extra hair around their neck forms a 'collarette,' particularly on males.
-The fronts of their legs and faces are shorter than on the rest of their body, and they have long fringes on the backs of their legs and tails.
+Extra hair around the neck forms a 'collarette,' particularly on males.
+Hair on the front of the legs and on the face is shorter than on the rest of the body, and a long fringe of hair grows on the back of the legs and on the tail.
 The coat color is double pigmented, with fawn or mahogany hairs blackened at the tips.
-Usually, the chest is black and they have a black mask on their face.
+The chest is usually black and the face bears a black mask.
 The hair coloring on the underside of the tail, body, and rear legs lightens to a cream or light gray.

 Male: 55-75 pounds

 The medium-sized Tervuren is a strong, well-balanced dog with an elegant frame.
 Tervs are courageous, alert, and rugged; it's clear they can manage long working days with ease.
 They have a long, chiseled head and an attentive, command-ready expression.
 Their almond-shaped eyes are dark brown and their triangular ears stand erect.
 Tervurens are loving and loyal with their people, and stand their ground with strangers.
 They should never be aggressive without first determining a threat.